lxs1998418-spec/ViT_Reproduce/base/README.md

 A PyTorch implementation of Vision Transformer (ViT) from scratch, based on the paper ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"](https://arxiv.org/abs/2010.11929).

-This implementation does **not** use pre-trained weights and trains the model from scratch.
+This implementation supports both training from scratch and loading pretrained weights from the `timm` library.

 ## Features